FranjoIM/MarkerMatch/Code/Experiment.md

   write_tsv("TS_DUPLICATES.tsv", col_names=TRUE)
 ```

-### Analyze Step 1 Data
+### Prepare CNV Data for Final Analyses
-Download the `Validation_Final_082624.RData` from the Cloud and import it into local R session, analyzing the outputs.
+Download the `Validation_Import_082924.RData` from the Cloud and import it into local R session, analyzing the outputs.

 ```R
 # SET WORKING DIRECTORY, PREPARE THE ENVIRONMENT